zy-yao/Biography/content/post/one-paper-received-in-journal-of-zhengzhou-university-natural-science-edition/index.md

 ---
-title: "2019.02: One paper received in Journal of Zhengzhou University (Natural Science Edition)"
+title: "2019.02: One paper published in Journal of Zhengzhou University (Natural Science Edition)"
 subtitle: A Sequential Attention Based Convolutional Neural Network for Anomaly Detection.